paritytech/devops-guide/src/serverdeploy/logging.md

 ## Local Logging

-By default output from your systemd service will go to local syslog.
+By default, output from your systemd service will go to local syslog.
 This will mean it ends up in a place like `/var/log/syslog` or `/var/log/messages`

 You can also view these using the `journalctl` command.
 To tail the current output of the polkadot process run: